bsmth/content/files/en-us/web/svg/reference/attribute/cursor/index.md

 sidebar: svgref
 ---

-The `cursor` attribute specifies the mouse cursor displayed when the mouse pointer is over an element.
+The SVG **`cursor`** attribute specifies the mouse cursor displayed when the mouse pointer is over an element.

 > [!NOTE]
 > As a presentation attribute, `cursor` also has a CSS property counterpart: {{cssxref("cursor")}}.
 When both are specified, the CSS property takes priority.